staticdev/linux-workstation-playbook/README.md

 ## Features

+- Support processor architectures: x86_64 (only one for now, may be extended in the future).
 - Development: [Golang], [NodeJs] and [Python tools].
   - IDEs: [VSCodium] and [Pycharm] installation.
 - Browsers: [Firefox] ESR replacement with official PPA and configuration; and [Brave] installation.